Researching travel before the Internet!

 Going back a bit further we did have the Internet in the mid 1990s, with browsers such as Mosaic and Netscape along with far too many websites using rainbow coloured underlining and red sphere bullet points.
 However content was VERY thin on the ground.
 The Internet was far less of a resource than it is today and most people were more bothered with this new communication device called “email”.
 If you did find some information on a destination, the likes of EasyJet was only founded in 1995 so there wasn’t the notion of cheap short-haul flights and the means of flying somewhere for the price of a small round of drinks like we have today.
 You were also completely unaware of how many other people were travelling around Peru … unless they were a close friend of yours … and on email!

-Back yet further to the late 80s you’d have 3 options if you wanted to find out about a travel destination:
+Back yet further to the late 80s you’d have 3 options if you wanted to find out about a travel destination.
+Travel before the Internet now seems so backward, but at the time we didn’t know any different:

 1. Stumble across a tatty guide book in your local library (if you were lucky).
 If not then a generic Royal Britannia encyclopedia might at least give you some high level geographic details like its square mileage and currency.
 Failing that you could always find a dog-eared atlas or world map.
 You’d at least know that Peru was in South America.